chetan123445/VK_WebPortal/README.md

 ---

-- Make sure the backend is running before using the frontend(so that database connection is established)
+- Make sure the backend is running before using the frontend.
 - Place your `default-avatar.png` in the `frontend/public/` folder for the default profile picture.